 While the idea of live bacteria and yeast living inside your body may not sound the least bit appealing, they are actually good for you and a crucial part of digestion.
-Probiotics are actually the “good” bacteria your body needs to help digest food, destroy disease-causing cells and produce vitamins, per the National Institutes of Health.
+Probiotics are actually the “good” bacteria your body needs to "help digest food, destroy disease-causing cells or produce vitamins," per the National Center for Complementary and Integrative Health.
 In recent years, probiotic supplements have become increasingly popular, as they offer a method of infusing these healthy, live microorganisms into your system.

 Meet the Expert